From the iconic seascapes of coastal Italy to the breathtaking vistas of Napa Valley, ours is a story decades in the making.

 Our Story

-Scala Osteria offers traditional Southern Italian, seafood-centered recipes meant to be shared with family and friends in our warm and welcoming dining room.
-Our menu is influenced by the traditional Italian osteria where creating simple yet delicious food is paramount, and our atmosphere is always inviting and full of life.
+Scala Osteria offers traditional Southern Italian, seafood-centered dishes meant to be shared with family and friends in a warm, welcoming dining room.
+Our menu is inspired by the Italian osteria, where simple, well-executed food is at the center of the table and the atmosphere is lively and inviting.

-Giovanni Scala, of Bistro Don Giovanni, along with wife, Minta, and dear friends and partners, Aaron and Rosa Diaz, have been playing with the idea of a joint venture for years.
-So, when Giovanni heard of an available space on First Street they jumped at the opportunity to open a restaurant they could pour their hearts into.
-At the time Giovanni was already well known for Napa favorite Bistro Don Giovanni, however this new project would be something he could share with his family, and with that in mind, Scala was born.
+Giovanni Scala, of Bistro Don Giovanni, along with his wife, Minta, and longtime friends and partners, Aaron and Rosa Diaz, had been considering a joint venture for years.
+When a space on First Street became available, they jumped at the opportunity to open a restaurant they could pour their hearts into together.
+Scala Osteria opened in 2022, bringing that vision to life in downtown Napa.

 The Family

-An osteria is a type of restaurant found in Italy that offers simple yet unforgettable food and wine in an unpretentious space.
-Our philosophy is to combine this traditional simplicity with more refined touches.
-The feel is casual yet vibrant and unique.
-We are dedicated to creating an authentic Italian experience.
+An osteria is a type of restaurant found in Italy that offers simple, memorable food and wine in an unpretentious setting.
+Our philosophy is to honor that tradition while bringing a more refined approach to both the food and the experience.
+The result is a space that feels casual, vibrant, and distinctly its own.
 We call ourselves both Scala Osteria and, more simply, Scala.

-Scala focuses on Southern Italian coastal cuisine with other Mediterranean and Californian influences.
-Giovanni was raised in Torre del Greco, just outside of Naples, Italy, and much of the menu was inspired by dishes from his childhood–either recipes his Mamma Concetta made or local street food.
-As a historic port town, Naples is a place that has long brought together diverse people and traditions, and this broad appreciation for cuisine is reflected in our menu.
-Our wine list also casts a wide net, combining many of the Mediterranean wines we love with local wines that Napa is known for.
+Scala focuses on Southern Italian coastal cuisine, with broader Mediterranean and California influences.
+Giovanni was raised in Torre del Greco, just outside of Naples, and much of the menu is inspired by the food of his childhood, from dishes prepared by his mother, Concetta, to the street food of the region.
+As a historic port city, Naples has long been a meeting point for diverse cultures and traditions, a spirit of openness that is reflected in our menu.
+Our wine list follows a similar philosophy, pairing Mediterranean selections with the wines of Napa Valley.

 From Napoli to Napa